Spatial and Spatiotemporal GARCH Models -- A Unified Approach: Real-World Application: Condominium Prices in Berlin

-To account for the dependence in the local means, we first estimated the coefficients of a classical spatial autoregressive model (see, e.g. \citealt{Lee04}) and then fitted the spGARCH, spatial E-GARCH, and log-GARCH models to the residuals of this autoregressive model.
-Hence, the GARCH parameters can be interpreted as local model uncertainties of the linear spatial autoregressive model.
-In Table \ref{table:results_ex1}, we summarise the fitted parameters of the models.
-Since, we have chosen $\xmat{W}_1^* = \xmat{W}_2^* = \xmat{W}^*$, the fitted log-GARCH model coincides with the hybrid model.
-According to the BIC, the spatial E-GARCH models fit the residual process the best.
+To account for dependence in the local means, we first estimate the coefficients of a classical spatial autoregressive model, briefly SAR (see, e.g. \citealt{Halleck15,Lee04}), and then fitting the spGARCH, E-spGARCH, and log-spGARCH models to the residuals of this autoregressive model.
+Thus, the GARCH parameters can be interpreted as local model uncertainties of the linear spatial autoregressive model.
+Moreover, these GARCH effects cover latent variables, because natural candidates of regressors -- such as the average income per capita, the job market situation, property taxes, public transport connections and cultural offerings -- cannot be included due to the fine spatial scale of ZIP-Code levels.
+There is no reliable way to associate quantities like personal orhousehold income with ZIP-Code areas.
+Moreover, public services are very similar in Berlin across all areas, such that the differences in prices of real estate are rather more likely to be associated with lifestyle factors such as whether or not an area is `trending'.
+All of these latent variables can be captured by spatial GARCH effects.
+Thus, we estimated a purely autoregressive model without any regressors.
+Moreover, we assume $t$-distributed residuals for the ML approach, since the changes in the house prices and the residuals of the SAR model follow a heavy-tailed distribution, as it is also often observed for financial data.
+The distribution $f_\varepsilon$ is chosen from a set of heavy-tailed distributions by minimizing the BIC.
+More precisely, we consider $t$-distributions with between one (Cauchy distribution) and nine degrees of freedom, and we consider the standard normal distribution as potential error distributions.
+As in the MC studies, we have chosen the additional parameters of the Log-spGARCH and E-spGARCH to be constant, namely $\Theta = 1$ and $b = 2$.
+In Table \ref{table:results_ex1}, we summarize the fitted parameters of the best-fitting models.
+Since, we have chosen $\xmat{W}_1^* = \xmat{W}_2^* = \xmat{W}^*$, the fitted log-spGARCH model coincides with the hybrid model.
+According to the BIC, the E-spGARCH model fits the residual process the best.
+While the spGARCH and Log-spGARCH attain their minimal BIC for a $t$-distribution with 3 degrees of freedom, we get 7 degrees of freedom for the E-spGARCH.
+Thus, the E-spGARCH tends to model heavier tails than the other two models.
 Obviously, positive spatial dependence exists in the conditional heteroscedasticity of the residuals because all parameters are positive.
-This implies that clusters of higher model uncertainties and, therefore, larger prediction intervals exist.
-Moreover, these uncertainties spill over to the neighbouring ZIP-code regions.
-More precisely, we would observe multiplicative dynamics of the conditional variances for the best-fitting E-GARCH attempt.
+This implies that clusters of higher model uncertainties and, therefore, larger prediction intervals, do exist.
+Moreover, these uncertainties spill over to the neighboring ZIP-Code regions.
+More precisely, we would observe multiplicative dynamics of the conditional variances for the E-spGARCH attempt.
 Because we would not expect asymmetry effects, $\zeta$ has been set to zero.
-Eventually, we report Geary's $C$ as measure for spatial dependence of the residuals and squared residuals.
+Eventually, we report a robustified version of Moran's $I$ based on percentage bends (see \citealt{Wilcox94}) as a measure for the spatial dependence of the residuals and squared residuals.
+All of them do not significantly differ from zero.